 Content / highlights / achievements

-Recently, breakthroughs have been achieved in the CADASIL/NOTCH3 research area, with recent papers in internationally acclaimed journals providing in vitro proof of concept for the genetic therapeutic approach of 'NOTCH3 cysteine correction', as well as the discovery that CADASIL is much more prevalent than pre-supposed and the finding of the first clinically significant NOTCH3 genotype-phenotype correlation.
+Recently, breakthroughs have been achieved in the CADASIL/NOTCH3 research area, with recent papers in internationally acclaimed journals providing in vitro proof of concept for the genetic therapeutic approach of 'NOTCH3 cysteine correction', as well as the discovery that CADASIL-associated NOTCH3 variants are highly frequent in population biobanks (1:300) and the finding of the first clinically significant NOTCH3 genotype-phenotype correlation.

 The entire whole exome sequencing (WES) flow has been implemented in the routine DNA diagnostic service.
 We offer targeted panel, exomes and even "high priority" WES/WGS for rapid diagnostics in pre- and perinatal care.
 Turn around times can be as short as 7 days.
 Innovation focussed mainly on Next Generation Sequencing (NGS).
 Technological developments here were breathtaking, demanding continuous investment of equipment.
 Latest developments are label-free sequencing (Ion Torrent technology), real-time single molecule sequencing (Pacific Biosciences) and long range phasing technologies (10x Genomics).
 These technological developments go together with the development of ways to analyse the data, pipelines and bioinformatic tools.
 Many publications report the successful implementation of NGS in research and diagnosis.
 Most focus was on finding the cause of (rare) genetic diseases and detailed studies of RNA-expression.
 In parallel we strengthened the Leiden position in the field of gene variant databases, LOVD is the source of information required to evaluate the consequences of variants found in patient, is it disease-causing or not?